8th Grade Homeroom Classroom Expectations

 Expectations: Students will be expected to participate and exhibit proper sports behavior and self-discipline.

-Grading: Students will be graded on achievement of the above expectations.
+Grading: Students will be graded on being active and achievement of the above listed expectations.

 Students who are absent are responsible for all work and should make arrangements with the teacher to make up tests.
 Students are responsible for getting all missed assignments.
 An absent folder is kept in the classroom for students to use as needed to see missing assignments.
 Students have the same number of days (up to three days) to make up assignments after a student’s absence.
 Students should schedule a time during recess or lunch to conference with individual teachers regarding questions about absent work.